 Let’s discuss an innovative retirement strategy that could put more money in your pocket while protecting your spouse if you die early!

-Your spouse should be comfortable managing a lump sum payment if they receive the life insurance benefit.
+One thing to keep in mind: your spouse should be comfortable managing a lump-sum payment if they receive the life insurance benefit.

 The death benefit offers a distinct advantage by directly paying the spouse a tax-free death benefit.
 In contrast, pension income is usually taxable, diminishing the financial support for beneficiaries.